In this Thule FreeRide 532 Review, we will look in detail at Thule’s ‘entry-level’, roof-mounted bike rack.

 We will answer all those questions and more, in detail, in this Thule FreeRide 532 Review.

 The review is quite long so skip ahead to the section that interests you or sit back and enjoy your coffee.

 This review is about all the aspects of fastening the Thule FreeRide 532 to your EXISTING ROOF BARS and then using it with a variety of wheel types and bike/frame types – including carbon.

 Thule was founded in 1942 but its pedigree for bike carriers started in the 1960s.
 Thule has diversified into a wide range of related products from aero roof bars to jogging buggies, backpacks and towbar bike mounts.

 Thule Bike Fitting LOCATION Options

-Thule offer options for either: roof bar racks; towbar racks; or boot-based bike racks.
+Thule offers options for either: roof bar racks; towbar racks; or boot-based bike racks.
 Towbar- and boot-based locations require a certain type of car but roof bars are an option for very many, but not all, cars.

 This review assumes that you have already figured out how to get two roof bars on your car roof – and that can be somewhat convoluted if you have an unusual car, good luck!

-A further rack type option is a roof mounted bike rack that requires you to remove the front wheel and then your bike’s forks attach to the Thule OutRide 561 rack (link).
+A further rack type option is a roof-mounted bike rack that requires you to remove the front wheel and then your bike’s forks attach to the Thule OutRide 561 rack (link).
 This will really help eliminate wobble during transport but you have a rather large wheel to carry inside the car.

 Fitting on your existing roof bars